-When not performing, Steve works as a technical writer, system administrator, and author.
+When not performing, Steve works as a technical writer.

 Interests: phonography, sonic evocation of physical objects, pattern recognition and creation, exploration of human-opaque perception data to extract new patterning, and collaboration with other musicians and non-musical artists such as working with the painters Nemo and Paul Friedrich.

 All that is not information, not redundancy, not form and not restraints - is noise, the only possible source of *new* patterns.